Gitrohinihub/Codebasics-Resume-Challenge-Databricks/README.md

 The system focuses on **four core tasks**:
 1. Clean the genre column (handle multiple genres per row)
 2. Build a Content-Based Recommendation System (using Genre and Type)
-3. Compare with a Collaborative Filtering approach (User Ratings)
-4. Recommend the top 5 anime for a given preference (e.g., *Naruto*)
+3. Recommend the top 5 anime for a given preference (e.g., *Naruto*)

 ---